tunder-tunder/tunder-tunder/README.md

-# Welcome to tunder's github
+# ✨ Welcome to tunder's github ✨

 Hi!
-I'm Alina (I mostly go by Tunder online) and I'm a web-developer + aspiring data scientist.
+I'm Alina (I mostly go by Tunder online) and I'm a junior data scientist.

 My git is a collection of wide range of projects I've been working on over the years, and I'm looking forward for more to come.